RaymondNymark/Toggle-Dark-Mode/README.md

 This App is built using WPF, and the [Hardcodet.NotifyIcon.Wpf](https://www.nuget.org/packages/Hardcodet.NotifyIcon.Wpf/ "Hardcodet.NotifyIcon.Wpf") nuget package to be able to use the Windows tray.

 ## Features
-- System tray icon you can left click switch between Dark and Light system-wide themes!
+- *System tray icon you can left click switch between Dark and Light system-wide themes!*
-- Button to run this application on startup.
+- *Button to run this application on startup.*
-- Scheduling options to automatically switch between themes at certain times during the day (Coming soon..!)
+- **Brand new:** *Scheduling options to automatically switch between themes at certain times during the day!*

 Requirements:
 - Windows 10 or higher.